jackiehjm/stx-docs/doc/source/fault-mgmt/kubernetes/800-series-alarm-messages.rst

      - M\*
    * - Proposed Repair Action
      - Ensure storage hosts from replication group are unlocked and available.
+       Check replication group state with :command:`system host-list`.
 Check if OSDs of each storage host are up and running.
+Check the state of the Ceph OSDs with :command:`ceph osd stat` AND/OR :command:`ceph osd tree`.
-If problem persists contact next level of support and provide the output of the following commands:
+       If problem persists, contact next level of support.

-       -  ceph status
-       -  ceph fs status
-       -  system host-list
-       -  system cluster-list
-       -  system cluster-show <cluster-name>

 -----